Westminster Search

 We assess candidates on:

-If you are hiring an Account Manager and want access to candidates across all three profiles — those ready to step up, those on the journey, and those open to the right opportunity — Westminster Search can find them.
+If you are hiring an Account Manager and want access to candidates across all three profiles, those ready to step up, those on the journey, and those open to the right opportunity, the best starting point is a conversation about what you actually need.